More photos here

 guides joining the queue for St Peter's early to get a head start for the group coming

 later was unnecessary this year, it turned out, as the security queue was

 short and the crowds in St Peter's sparse too.
 I'm coming to like the

 place more with each visit, but I'm not sure I'll ever love it.
 Bernini's

-work was our focus this time, but you can't miss out a gawp at
+work was our focus this time, what with the theme of the tour, but you can't miss out a gawp at

 Michelangelo's Pieta.
 And today I learned that all (not just some)

 of the painted altarpieces were replaced by mosaic versions, made

 larger because the place is so huge.